kenellorando/cadence/README.md

 Optional: Run `git submodule update --init --recursive` to update the `public/static` directory with image and video media.

+Cadence comes with a start script `START.sh` which interactively prompts for **all backend** necessary configurations like connection addresses and target directories, making setup a little bit easier provided relevant supporting services are available.
+This script stores all configuration data as shell variables.
+An empty database will be automatically configured and populated by the webserver on startup.

 ```
 $ ./START.sh
 ```